bbredesen/vk-gen/static_include/README.md

 func main() {
     if encodedVersion, err := vk.EnumerateInstanceVersion(); err != nil {
         // Returned errors are vk.Results.
-You can directly compare err those predefined values to determine which error occured.
+You can directly compare err those
+        // predefined values to determine which error occured.
-        // The string returned by Error() is the name of the code, e.g vk.ERROR_OUT_OF_DATE_KHR.Error() == "ERROR_OUT_OF_DATE_KHR"
+        // The string returned by Error() is the name of the code.
+For example,
+        // vk.ERROR_OUT_OF_DATE_KHR.Error() == "ERROR_OUT_OF_DATE_KHR"
         fmt.Printf("EnumerateInstanceVersion failed!
 Error code was %s\n", err.Error())
         os.Exit(1)
     } else {